RodrigoDot/cakeres/RoadMap.md

 > personalize the seeds
 > after you have your seed up with data
 > run bin\cake migrations seed
-> now you have your data in your database
+> now you have your test data in your database

+---
+eighth
+---

+> create your API
+>